csinva/csinva.github.io/_notes/ml/deep_learning.md

 		- Ronneberger - applies to biomedical segmentation
 	- Pixelnet (2017)
         - predicts pixel-level for different tasks with the same architecture
-        - convolutional layers then 3 FC layers which use outputs from all convolutional layrs together
+        - convolutional layers then 3 FC layers which use outputs from all convolutional layers together
 	- Squeezenet
 	- Yolonet
 	- Wavenet